& Past Highlights

 background radiation left from the Big Bang.

-In 1998 Dr. Zohreh Parsa at BNL started the Neutrino /CP
+In 1998 Dr. Zohreh Parsa started the Neutrino /CP

 Violation studies, that envisioned sending a very intense neutrino beam